 The number of sessions needed depends on the specific goals set with the family.
 Therapy usually takes the form of a conversation, lasts for an hour and a half and usually starts with a whole-family introduction.

-For couples, the therapy starts with a meeting with the partners, but you can also come alone.
+For couples, the therapy starts with a meeting with both partners, but it is equally possible to come alone.

 Take care of yourself and your close relationships, they are the foundation of our mental health.